Financial-Times/o-comment-utilities/README.md

  - eventNamespace: according to the origami spec, all events generated should be namespaced with the module's name, without dashes, but with camel case.
 In the example above namespace would be a string `'oChat'`.
  - classRef: reference to a *Class* which will be instantiated (e.g. new Class).
 In the example above this would be the object `oChat.Widget`.
  - moduleRef: reference to the global scope of the module.
 In the example above this would be the object `oChat`.
  - auto: if set to true, only the widgets which don't have `data-{namespace}-auto-init="false"` (e.g. data-o-chat-init="false") will be considered.
-This is useful when there are two phases of initialization: one on DOMContentLoaded and one on demand (lazy load).
-On DOMContentLoaded there will be loaded only the widgets which don't have this attribute, while the others only on explicit call.
+This is useful when there are two phases of initialization: one on `o.DOMContentLoaded` and one on demand (lazy load).
+On `o.DOMContentLoaded` there will be loaded only the widgets which don't have this attribute, while the others only on explicit call.

 Example: